 With this stanza, the speaker talks about the poor misfit with eyes, and says that he tried to “be clear” but he “knew too much” and therefore “could not explain”.
 So because he could not explain what he had seen, he tossed the words away and they were “sold, raped flung to the dogs”.
 His words could not open the eyes of anyone who heard them; “Hence silence”.
 Then the speaker implies that these men who have been blinded over time are not what they were meant to be, but rather a warped mould of what they were meant to be.
 Still, they did not know this and so they went around “with glib confidence” believing that they knew every bit as much about the sun as the poor misfit man who had actually seen the sun.

-The speaker then says that the blind men used “tricks of the phrase” and “metaphors” to set of the “fools” to “concoct a myth” about the world around them.
+The speaker then says that the blind men used “tricks of the phrase” and “metaphors” to set off the “fools” to “concoct a myth” about the world around them.
 No one listened to the man who actually claimed that he could see the light.
-Instead they politely acknowledged him, but claimed that it was nothing they had not all seen already.
+Instead, they politely acknowledged him but claimed that it was nothing they had not all seen already.
 Then, using tricky words and metaphors, they created a myth about the sun, and the fools would follow the myth and take what they said as true without ever being made aware that there was a real sun that could be seen by those who had eyes to see.
 In the last two lines of the stanza, the speaker brings his points a little closer to home.
 He asks the reader directly, “do you think this a far-fetched picture?”
 And then he challenges them.

 The speaker challenges the reader to go to famous men and to try to talk to them about basic truths that were once “opaque” and “carved in divine forms” and “irremovable”.
 These truths, the speaker suggests, are every bit as evident as the sun is to those who have eyes.
 However, he also suggests that the famous men now will deny these basic truths.